 If you experience academic problems, we strongly encourage you to contact Christine Kavanagh (WSE) or Renee Eastwood (KSAS) from Graduate & Postdoctoral Affairs.
 You can find their contact information on this website.
 Christine and Renee can provide detailed information on policies and compliance issues.
 Please feel free to contact the GRO.
 We try to help as much as possible.

-If you are having problems with your advisor(s), you can talk to Christine and Renee.
-They can provide advice on how to communicate.
+If you are having problems with your advisor(s), you can talk to Christine or Renee.
+Christine and Renee can provide advice on how to communicate.

 If you are threatened with or are on academic probation, make an appointment ASAP and read the policy.

 If you have grievances, Christine can explain to you the grievance policy.
 If you do not want to file a grievance case: You can write a report about your experience(s) and file it with Christine or Renee.
 Please contact them for more information.

 *** Please be aware that it is very likely that you have to notify all participants that you are bringing a GRO E-Board member to a meeting.
 At most official meetings, the E-Board member will come with you as a support person.
 This means that they do not have the right to interfere with the ongoing procedure.
 However, they can debrief the conversation with you and take notes afterward.